We are into the home stretch as we enter Month #5 of our 6 healthy habits. Woohoo!

 (Q4).
 Why 10,000 steps?

 (A4).
 Well first off, 10,000 steps equates to approximately 5 miles.
 Based on my research, I discovered that 10,000 began as an arbitrary number.
-It was originally created as a promotion by a Japanese pedometer company.
+10,000 steps was originally created as a promotion by a Japanese pedometer company.
 But since that time, studies have confirmed that 10,000 appears to be the sweet spot where people lose weight and gain control of their health & wellness.

-This article is packed with useful information about activity, ways to increase your step count, and top picks for pedometers, fitness bands, and smartwatches.
+This brief article is packed with useful information about activity, ways to increase your step count, and top picks for pedometers, fitness bands, and smartwatches.

 Will you commit to 10K a day?